dremonkey/wp-naked-compass/README.md

 is that it is built to be compatible with the HTML5 Boilerplate build script and the Compass CSS Framework.

-I have stripped out all references to the twentyten theme, as well as functions that I felt were unnecessary.
+I have stripped out nearly all references to the twentyten theme, as well as functions that I felt were unnecessary.

 NakedCompass is free and fully GPL-licensed,